Opinion

 Obviously, misdirection is not medicine.

-First, there is no condition or diagnosis for which a reefer is the best treatment.
-In fact, there is no condition for which it is even the second best treatment.
+First, there are very few conditions for which a reefer is the best treatment.
+In fact, among the myriad of conditions it is being touted to help with there is no condition for which it is even the second best treatment.
 Although, it does rank pretty high on the making you feel good scale.
 But again, not as high as Don Julio 1942.
 No pun intended on the word "high."

 Second, kilobricks (my personal favorite cannabis nickname) should be legalized and regulated for recreational use.
 It is not dangerous and its addiction potential is low.
 It does not cause liver disease, heart disease, birth defects, black outs, malnutrition, anemia, or pancreatitis.
 It's effect on driving ability when used at the usual dosages is similar in severity to many over-the-counter drugs such as cough medicine.
 It does not have a potentially fatal withdrawal syndrome.
 Also, it does not cause one to stand at their niece's wedding reception and proclaim, "I farted!"
 Don Julio is clearly the culprit in all the aforementioned conditions.